Prepare for your First Day of New Job

 1. Be polite but not timid

-On the first day of new job, you should be polite to everyone and talk professionally.
+On the first day of your new job, you should be polite to everyone and talk professionally.
 Don’t talk anything in regards to your personal frontier.
-If anyone is interested to talk to you about your past, bring in your professional experiences instead of personal stories.
+If anyone is interested in talking to you about your past, bring in your professional experiences instead of personal stories.
 And don’t be timid.
-If someone puts you down on the first day of new job, say it firmly and politely that you would be glad if they encourage you on your first day of new job than to discourage you.
+If someone puts you down on the first day of a new job, say it firmly and politely that you would be glad if they encourage you on your first day of a new job than to discourage you.

 2. Speak less, observe more

-Few of you may be talkative and you talk a lot.
-But hold your tongue on the first day at new job.
+Few of you may be talkative, and you talk a lot.
+But hold your tongue on the first day at your new job.
 Speak less.
 When someone speaks, just smile and nod your head instead of saying much.
 If you speak less, you can avoid speaking something odd.
-Normally when you speak a lot more than necessary, then only these sorts of ‘horrible’ statements get slipped from your tongue and you get into great danger.
+Normally when you speak a lot more than necessary, then only these sorts of ‘horrible’ statements get slipped from your tongue, and you get into great danger.

-3. Find out the person/s who can help you in the beginning
+3. Find out the person/s who can help you at the beginning

-The reality is not everyone will help you on the first day at new job.
+The reality is not everyone will help you on the first day at your new job.
 But few will.
 If you notice and observe people, you will have an idea who can help you out to understand the organization better.
 But don’t ask any silly questions.
 Think before you ask anything.
 You can ask anything related to work and not about other things.

 4. Prepare well before you join your new company

 You need to do thorough research about the company, its achievements, its merits and demerits, its attrition rate and many other details.
 And you also need to find out how it feels to be in the company.
 You can contact any ex-employee and ask all about the company.
 S/he may help you with that.
 But don’t ask anything horrible as we mentioned above on the first day at a new job.